 But is this really true?

-As much as I am a fan of treating insulin resistance to promote weight loss, I don't think that all starches and carbohydrates are created equal and cause the same amount of harm in the body.
+As much as I am a fan of treating insulin resistance to promote weight loss, I don’t think that all starches and carbohydrates are created equal and cause the same amount of harm to the body.

-I have placed many thyroid patients on what would be considered high carbohydrate diets (even in the face of existing insulin resistance) with great success.
+I have placed many thyroid patients on what would be considered high-carbohydrate diets (even in the face of existing insulin resistance) with great success.

 On the flip side, I’ve also placed an equal number of insulin-resistant hypothyroid patients on low carbohydrate diets ranging from high fat low carb to the ketogenic diet with great success.